How to Run A/B Tests on Your Website

 Now you can finally put your test into action.
 To do this, you’ll need to use an A/B testing tool that enables you to show visitors both versions of your test subject (we’ll introduce a few options in a moment).

 In our experience, a successful A/B test requires a sample size of at least a few thousand visitors.
 The smaller your sample pool is, the less reliable your results will be, so you don’t want to rush the process.

-There are a lot of third-party plugins you can use for A/B testing your website.
-What follows are two of the best options available.
+There are a lot of third-party plugins and other tools you can use for A/B testing your website.
+What follows are some of the best options available.

 The first thing you need to know is that Nelio AB Testing requires you to sign up for a plan in order to use it.
 If you decide to pay for the plugin, you’ll get access to an A/B testing tool that enables you to run experiments on your pages, posts, and custom post types.